ByteTheCookies/CookieFarm/docs/server/README.md

 ```

-> **⚠️ WARNING: Security Risk!**
->
+> [!WARNING]
-> You are **strongly encouraged** to change the default password (`"password"`) to a strong, unique password.
+> Security Risk: You are **strongly encouraged** to change the default password (`"password"`) to a strong, unique password.
 Using the default password poses a significant security risk as it could allow unauthorized access to your flag management system!

 ---